crossinguard/crossinguard-dev/src/content/posts/city-council.md

 ---
-title: "City Council Position 2"
+title: City Council Position 2
-description: "Throwing my hat in the ring and running for local public office"
+description: Throwing my hat in the ring and running for local public office
-pubDate: "2025-11-08"
+pubDate: 2025-11-08
-# updatedDate: "2025-11-08"
 tags:
-  - "vote"
+  - vote
-  - "community"
+  - community
 ---

 Earlier this year I decided to run for City Council Position 2.
 This was my first time running for public office, and I made it up as I went along.